sqlxpert/sqlxpert.github.io/_posts/2025-06-30-step-functions-are-for-kids.md

 The last reason to block low-infrastructure, low-code architectures was pathetic, in the true sense of the word.
 Read the next sentence in a pouting voice.
 "But, we don't have a deployment pipeline for Lambda."
 Translation?
 'The conglomeration of shell scripts and Jenkins plug-ins I made so our manager could boast about releasing multiple times a day and I could get promoted from senior to staff level, can't handle that.'

 I spent a Saturday building a suitable continuous integration/continuous deployment pipeline in my personal AWS account, to gauge how difficult it would be.
-On Monday I reported, happily, that I'd been able to set up an experimental pipeline myself.
+On Monday I reported, enthusiastically, that I'd been able to set up an experimental pipeline myself.
 My colleague's facial expression shifted and he became very defensive.
-"I've done that, too."
+"I know how to do that, too."
 I had hit a nerve.

 > In the classic 1967 film _The Graduate_, just as Mrs. Robinson (Anne Bancroft) is about to complete her seduction of Benjamin (Dustin Hoffman), the vaunted college graduate gets cold feet.
 >